obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 ### Done

+- [x] Invocation Argument: has a DeclaredVariableSymbol!? why? (now ParameterSymbol)
+- [x] Syntax parsing does not report invalid trailing tokens.
 - [x] ErrorNode: Use context info to built better error message (not much you can do).
 - [x] Rename token: (): parentheses, {}: (curly) braces, []: brackets, <>: angle brackets
 - [x] Resolve operators to functions.
 Current impl scans external assemblies only (not local decls) and matches on operator symbol and types (exactly).